yatesco/seafile-docs/deploy/common_problems_for_setting_up_server.md

 * Make sure you firewall for seafile fileserver is opened.
 * Using chrome/firefox debug mode to find which link is given when click download button and what's wrong with this link

-#### When syncing a library, the client hangs at "connecting server"

-First, you can check the ccnet.log in client (~/.ccnet/logs/ccnet.log for Linux, C:/users/your_name/ccnet/logs/ccnet.log for Windows) to see what's wrong.

 #### Error on Apache log: "File does not exist: /var/www/seahub.fcgi"